 “What’s wrong with what I’m wearing?”

-Heather smacked her lips together.
+Heather smacked her shiny, mauve lips.
 “This is a fashion show, not a garage sale.”

-Jenny resisted the urge to laugh, a typical response to her older sister’s criticism.
+Jenny resisted the urge to laugh, a typical response to her sister’s criticism.
 When they were kids, she loved to snicker at Heather and make her mad.
-Nowadays she kept it to herself.
+Nowadays, she kept it to herself.

 A tall waiter, looking like a classy penguin in a black and white uniform rushed over to pull out her chair.
 Once Jenny was seated, he took the folded napkin on her plate and shook it, laying it flat across her lap.
 “Would you care for a glass of wine, perhaps?”

 Jenny smiled but shook her head.
-“Water will be fine, thank you.”
+“Iced tea will be fine, thank you.”

 The waiter left and Heather resumed scrutinizing her outfit.
 “Where did you get that ugly purse?
 It’s horrible!”

-Jenny pulled back the fabric and Princess sat up, sniffing the edge of the table.
+Jenny pulled back the brown fabric and Princess sat up, sniffing the edge of the table.

-“This is embarrassing!”
-Heather reached over and tried to shoo the dog back into her carrier, but Princess curiously stayed put, her ears perked.
+“I can’t believe this.
+You’re embarrassing me!”
+Heather reached over and tried to shoo the dog back into her carrier, but Princess stayed put, her ears perked.
 “You and your pound puppies.
 When will you grow up, Jennifer?
 You’re thirty-three going on thirteen.
-You know very well you’re not supposed to bring that thing in here.”
+You know very well you’re not supposed to bring that…that hairy thing in here.”

-The waiter delivered their first course, a cup of shrimp bisque.
+The waiter delivered their first course, a cup of shrimp bisque, and tactfully ignored the uninvited guest at their table.

-Jenny sipped her tangy soup and changed the subject.
-“I can’t believe you’ve set your wedding date for the end of May.
+Jenny sipped the tangy soup and changed the subject.
+“I can’t believe you’ve set your wedding date for the first week of June.
 That’s only six weeks from now.
 Do you realize how much planning you have to do?”

 Heather nodded and took a sip of her cucumber water, letting her soup get cold.
 “I’ve got two full-time wedding planners working on it.”